For Immediate Release:

-BOSTON, MA – JULY 17, 2020 --- The state’s June total unemployment rate is up eight-tenths of a percentage point at 17.4 percent following a revision to the May rate of 16.6 percent , the Executive Office of Labor and Workforce Development announced Friday.
+BOSTON, MA – MARCH 26, 2021 --- The state’s February total unemployment rate is down 0.7 percentage points at 7.1 percent , the Executive Office of Labor and Workforce Development announced Friday.

-From June 2019 to June 2020, BLS estimates Massachusetts lost 529,800 jobs.
+From February 2020 to February 2021, BLS estimates Massachusetts lost 325,100 jobs.
 Losses occurred in each of the private sectors with the exception of Mining and Logging, with the largest percentage losses in Leisure and Hospitality, with 30.1% of the jobs lost; Other Services, with 19.0% of the jobs lost; and Education and Health Services, with 8.9% of the jobs lost.

-The June unemployment rate was 6.3 percentage points above the national rate of 11.1 percent reported by the Bureau of Labor Statistics.
+The February unemployment rate was 0.9 percentage points higher than the national rate of 6.2 percent reported by the Bureau of Labor Statistics.

-Over the year, the state’s seasonally adjusted unemployment rate increased by 14.5 percentage points.
+Over the year, the state’s seasonally adjusted unemployment rate was up by 4.3 percentage points.

 The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – was down two-tenths of a percentage point at 66.3 percent.
-Compared to June 2019, the labor force participation rate is down by 2.7 percentage points.
+Compared to February 2020, the labor force participation rate is down one-tenth of a percentage point.